-“In his own country, he is heavily protected and we've never been able to get to him with special forces or drones”, explained the officer.
-“He never leaves the country but we've just learned that he's going to do so.”
+"In his own country, he is heavily protected and we've never been able to get to him with special forces or drones", explained the officer.
+"He very rarely leaves the country but we've just learned that he's going to do so."

 "Why – and where?" he had asked.

 "It's his daughter's 21st birthday.
 She's a student in Geneva.
 There's going to be a special reception in a private hotel in a remote location.
 We have a good source.
 It's a unique opportunity to take him out."